TwicPics/components/src/_documentation/next.md

 }
 ```

-Now, your template can feature a single component that follows your CSS directives and behave responsively.
+Now, your template can feature a single component that follows your CSS directives and behaves responsively.

 ```jsx
 // MyComponent.jsx